Arizona’s Pool League

 Annual Player Dues / Sanction Fee

-$25 per player.
-It covers that specific player for one full
+player.
+It covers that specific player for one full year (June

-Management who will forward them to the AZPL home office.
-In
+forward them to the AZPL home office.
+In divisions where there

-divisions where there are annual player dues the team entry fee
+are annual player dues the team entry fee is waived.

 – In ACS or BCA sanctioned